 When travelling around Latvia, all the loveliest locations of our country are easily accessible also by regional transportation systems – trains or buses.
 Travelling by public transport has its advantages over sitting behind the wheel of one's car.
 Those are – a chance to leisurely view countryside, forests and rivers, posh villas and old farmsteads float by.

 The towns closest to Riga — Jūrmala, Sigulda, Cēsis, Valmiera, Saulkrasti, Jelgava, Tukums, Ogre — are easily accessible by train from the Central Railway Station.
 Carriages with a bike logo on the door have storage space for bicycles.
-Ticket prices are friendly: for instance, a half-an-hour trip to Majori in the centre of Jūrmala, a resort town, costs under one Lats.
+Ticket prices are friendly: for instance, a half-an-hour trip to Majori in the centre of Jūrmala, a resort town.
 Further details on train schedules and prices are available.